Josh. 2:11 - "When we heard it, our hearts melted and no courage remained..."

-We were talking after the ceremony and he asked if he could come into my office and talk to me.
+We were talking after the ceremony and he asked if he could come and talk to me.
 I agreed and he came in the next week and shared with me what was going on in his life.

 David told me that his doctor informed him he had a very aggressive type of cancer and that he didn’t have long to live.
 Then he went on with his story.

 He came home and told his wife what the doctor said.
 Within days he came home and found a note from his wife that she was leaving him.

 He said he checked their bedroom closet and all her clothes were gone.
 He said, “My heart sank.”
 In Rahab’s day they said, “Hearts melted.”
 The meaning is the same and that is: what you are about to experience is going to be extremely painful.

 What a punch in the gut and a knee to the face.
 You talk about your heart melting and all courage departing from within you.

 The same thing Rahab did and that is he put his faith in the God of Heaven and Earth.
 Here is what Rahab said, “…for the Lord your God, He is God in heaven above and on earth beneath.”

 She confessed that the Israelites' God was the true God.
 David confessed Jesus to be his Lord and Savior and I baptized him into Christ.